Somewhere in Time (film): Plot

 He makes another attempt, hiding the tape recorder after realizing it was a reminder of the present.
 When he awakens in 1912, he finds Elise walking by the lake.
 Upon meeting him, she asks, "Is it you?”
 Her manager, William Fawcett Robinson, intervenes and sends Richard away.
 Although Elise is initially uninterested, Richard pursues her until she agrees to accompany him on a stroll the following afternoon.
 He asks what Elise meant by "Is it you?"
 Elise reveals that Robinson had predicted that she would meet a man who will change her life and that she should be afraid.
 On a rowboat, Richard hums Rachmaninoff's Rhapsody, which intrigues Elise as she had never heard it before, its premiere still decades later.
 Richard shows her the pocket watch she will give him in 60 years.

 Richard attends Elise's play, where she recites an impromptu romantic monologue while making eye contact with him.
 In the interval, Elise poses for a photograph and, once more, makes eye contact with Richard, breaking into a radiant smile.
 This is the photograph Richard saw hanging at the hotel.
 During the play, Richard receives a message from Robinson requesting an urgent meeting.
 Robinson wants him to leave Elise so she can fulfill his prediction of stardom on the stage.
 When Richard declares his intention to stand by Elise for the rest of her life, Robinson has him beaten and bound inside the stables.
 Robinson tells Elise that Richard has left.
 Richard wakes the next morning and frees himself.
 The acting company has left for Denver, but Elise has stayed behind to find him.
-They go to her room, express their love, and make love.
+They go to her room, express their love, and have sex.
 Elise checks the time of day on his pocket watch.
 They agree to marry, and Elise promises to buy Richard a new suit, as his was fashionable before 1900.
 Emptying pockets, Richard discovers he had missed a penny with a 1979 mint date.
 This modern item breaks the hypnotic suggestion, pulling Richard into the present.